About the Journal

 Based on research ethics criteria, all articles will be subjected to the Similarity Check plagiarism detection program: https://www.crossref.org/services/similarity-check/

 The MÚSICA HODIE Journal encourages the ethical and responsible use of Artificial Intelligence (AI) in academic research.
-Authors are guided to be transparent by documenting methods and data, adhering to ethical standards, and promoting reproducibility by providing codes and data.
+Authors must be transparent by documenting methods and data, adhering to ethical standards, and promoting reproducibility by providing codes and data.
 Article disclosures should be detailed, emphasizing the role of AI in the research.
 The journal reserves the possibility of including AI-specialized reviewers.
-Authors should refer to the specific policies of the journal regarding AI use, addressing issues of bias and equity.
+Authors should refer to the journal's specific policies regarding AI use, addressing issues of bias and equity.
 These guidelines aim to promote high-quality research and contribute to ethical and responsible advancements in the application of AI in the academic community.

 Retraction Policy

-The MÚSICA HODIE Journal adheres to the ethical principles outlined by COPE (Committee on Publication Ethics), following the guidelines specified at https://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar11.pdf
+The MÚSICA HODIE Journal adheres to the ethical principles outlined by COPE (Committee on Publication Ethics) and follows the guidelines specified at https://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar11.pdf.

-Committed to integrity, the journal conducts the entire editorial process in accordance with ethical standards, investigating suspicions of misconduct to uphold scientific rigor.
+Committed to integrity, the journal conducts the entire editorial process by ethical standards, investigating suspicions of misconduct to uphold scientific rigor.
 In cases of reported misconduct during the process, the evaluation is paused for investigation, only to be resumed if no misconduct is substantiated.

-In instances of misconduct by authors, the article is removed from evaluation, and the journal may refuse future submissions from those involved.
+In instances of author misconduct, the article is removed from evaluation, and the journal may refuse future submissions from those involved.
 If misconduct involves editors, they are suspended, and if committed by an ad hoc reviewer, their role as an evaluator for the journal is deactivated.

 Alignment with the Open Science Principle